YongJunLim/lcc-2025/README.md

 ## Technical Details
 This is based on a version deployed on [https://lcc.sutd.edu.sg](https://lcc.sutd.edu.sg), with improvements such as:
-- `MDsveX` for rendering page content
+- `MDsveX` for rendering page content from Markdown files
-- `Drizzle` for connecting to a Postgres database hosted on Supabase
+- `Drizzle` for generating SQL schema (`bunx drizzle-kit generate`)

 ### Frontend
 Developed with SvelteKit (Svelte 5) and Tailwind CSS.

 ### Backend
-Developed with Sveltekit, Drizzle, Supabase and Microsoft Power Automate
+Developed with Sveltekit, Drizle, Supabase and Microsoft Power Automate

 #### How it works
 1. Participants vote for their favourite poster via a Microsoft Form.